PM reaches US to fight Kashmir case

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-"The prime minister will deliver his address to the UNGA on Friday, September 27, and share Pakistan’s perspective and position on the Jammu and Kashmir dispute and its current human rights and related dimensions," a Foreign Office statement said, adding that the premier will also articulate Pakistan’s perspective on some key contemporary issues.
+"The PM will deliver his address to the UNGA on Friday, Sept 27, and share Pakistan’s perspective and position on the Jammu and Kashmir dispute and its current HR and related dimensions," a FO statement said, adding that the premier will also articulate Pakistan’s perspective on some key contemporary issues.

 “Overall, the centrality of the Jammu and Kashmir dispute would be emphasised through myriad engagements,” it added.